 Check the price, ferry operators, an book an e-ticket online at Ferryhopper.

 Paros from Rafina

 An island with plenty of nightlife at a fraction of the cost in Mykonos, Paros is also popular with surfers.
 Choose between Parikia and Naoussa to base yourself, and explore the island.
-From Paros, you can easily get to the much smaller Antiparos, famous for its cave and Tom Hanks.
-At just three hours away from Rafina Port, it’s a great choice for most people.
+From Paros, you can easily get to the much smaller Antiparos, famous for its cave and Tom Hanks (who recently became a Greek citizen).

 Naxos from Rafina